PRQL/prql-vscode/README.md

   cd prql-vscode && npm install
   ```

-- Open the project in VSCode and start the TypeScript compilation task via
+- Open the project in VS Code and start the TypeScript compilation task via
   `Command Palette` -> `Tasks: Run build task` -> `npm: watch`.
 Alternatively,
   you can run the compilation in your terminal directly: